CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

 1. Once you are in the designer, on the **Trigger** node, add the description below.

    ```
-   This topic helps user to place orders or buy products
+   This topic helps users to place orders or buy products
    ```

    ![](./media/st-store-ex3-g2.png)